vusecpl/vusecpl.github.io/_posts/2024-06-29-type-refutations.md

 under $$\Gamma$$.

 Intuitively, a typing refutation contains two pieces of information.
-(1) a path towards a sub-expression with a failing subtyping check and (2) a concrete variable instances that violate the constraint.
+(1) a path towards a sub-expression with a failing subtyping check and (2) concrete variable instances that violate the constraint.

 Refinement type refutations allow us to give a precise meaning to what it means